-- Digestive problems: High doses of sodium borate has lead to GI issues, including nausea, vomiting and diarrhea.
+- Digestive problems: High doses of sodium borate has led to gastrointestinal issues, including nausea, vomiting and diarrhea.

 - Reproductive effects: Animal studies show that sodium borate may be toxic to reproduction and development at high doses.

-According to research published in Toxicology, fatal doses of borax for humans are estimated to be 5-6 grams for children and 10-25 grams for adults.
+According to research published in Toxicology, fatal doses of borax for humans are estimated to be five to six grams for children and 10–25 grams for adults.

-It’s true that many of these sodium borate side effects were caused by high doses or workplace exposure.
-But there have been reports of adverse events after topical uses, even from cosmetics that include the mineral.
+It’s true that many of these sodium borate side effects are caused by high doses or workplace exposure, but there have been reports of adverse events after topical uses, even from cosmetics that include the mineral.

-Being that ingesting borax can be fatal for children at doses of 5–10 grams, it’s important that children don’t get their hands on the substance, in any capacity.
+Being that ingesting borax can be fatal for children at doses of five to 10 grams, it’s important that children don’t get their hands on the substance in any capacity.
 That means that they shouldn’t be playing with borax slime, use body products containing the mineral or have access to sodium borate cleaning supplies.